Determination of the strong coupling constant from transverse energy$-$energy correlations in multijet events at $\sqrt{s} = 13$ TeV with the ATLAS detector: Theoretical predictions and uncertainties

 The NNLO corrections are calculated using $\mathcal{O}(10^{13})$ events.
 They include real--real, real--virtual and virtual--virtual finite terms, as well as single- and double-unresolved terms and the finite remainder~\cite{NNLOscheme1,NNLOscheme2}.
 For illustrative purposes, Figure~\ref{fig:nnloDiagrams} shows sample diagrams corresponding to real--real, real--virtual and virtual--virtual contributions to the $gg\to \mathrm{jjj}$ process at NNLO.

 For each event, the renormalisation and factorisation scales are set to the scalar sum of the transverse momenta of all final-state partons, $\mu_R = \mu_F = \hat{H}_{\mathrm{T}}$~\cite{CERN-TH-2018-159, mitov2022, mitov2023}.
-This choice allows the effect of the third jet to be taken into account in the definition of the scale, which was not included in previous analyses~\cite{STDM-2014-03, STDM-2016-10}, where $\mu_R = \mu_F = H_{\mathrm{T}2}/2$ was used.

-The pQCD predictions for the TEEC and ATEEC functions are calculated at parton level only.
+The pQCD predictions for the TEEC and ATEEC functions are obtained using jets clustered from final-state partons as inputs to the anti-$k_t$ algorithm with $R=0.4$~\cite{antikt}.
 Therefore, non-perturbative correction factors are derived to account for hadronisation and underlying event effects on the observables.
 These correction factors are calculated as the ratio of the MC predictions including both hadronisation and underlying event effects to the MC predictions in which these effects are not included.
 The central values for these correction factors are calculated using the A14 tune in \textsc{Pythia~8}~\cite{ATL-PHYS-PUB-2014-021}, and are close to unity to within 0.5\%, except for $\cos\phi > 0.86$ where they go down to as far as 0.95.